perfsonar/docs/install_options.rst

 perfSONAR Installation Options
 ******************************

-perfSONAR has historically been packaged as the **perfSONAR Toolkit**: an ISO containing a custom distribution of the CentOS operating system with all of the perfSONAR tools and services (including the software required to automatically run tests on a regular schedule, participate in a centrally managed mesh of tests, publish the existence of a measurement node, archive used to store results and web interface).
+perfSONAR has historically been packaged as the **perfSONAR Toolkit**: an ISO containing a custom distribution of the CentOS operating system with all of the perfSONAR tools and services (including the software required to automatically run tests on a regular schedule, participate in a centrally managed set of tests, publish the existence of a measurement node, archive used to store results and web interface).
 The **perfSONAR Toolkit ISO** is probably the best distribution for you if at least one or more of the following hold true:

 * You are new to perfSONAR
 * You plan to only deploy a small number of perfSONAR nodes